icd2k3/jest-auto-snapshots/README.md

 ## Why?
 > [Snapshot tests](https://facebook.github.io/jest/docs/en/snapshot-testing.html) are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

-`jest` and `enzyme-to-json` are fantastic tools, but writing tests for all the different possible rendering states and maintaining props is tedious.
+`jest` and `react-test-renderer` are fantastic tools, but writing tests for all the different possible rendering states and maintaining props is tedious.
 Really, we just want to know when & where a component snapshot changes and if that change was intentional.

+For example, take the following simple component: `<MyComponent active />`.
+In order to make sure `MyComponent` is fully covered in snapshot tests, we would have to write (and maintain) _two_ separate tests for the boolean `active` state.

+`jest-auto-snapshots` can detect the different prop types your component uses and _create_ those shapshot tests for you!

+If `MyComponent`'s props ever get changed/added/removed `jest-auto-snapshots` will just create and run new snapshot tests.

+See the bigger [example below](https://github.com/icd2k3/jest-auto-snapshots#example) for more info.

-#### What this script does (or aspires to do):
+#### What this does (or aspires to do):
-- Save time when writing simple A -> B rendering tests.
+- Save you time when writing simple A -> B rendering tests.
-- Automatically update, add, and remove snapshot tests when component props change.
+- Automatically update, add, and remove snapshot tests when your component props change.
 - Ensure that all possible component rendering states are covered.

 #### What it doesn't do: